The Concert for New York City: Broadcast

-The concert was broadcast live on VH1 October 20, 2001, and over $35 million was raised.
+The concert was broadcast live on VH1, and over $35 million was raised.
 An additional $275,000 was also raised with a connecting auction.
 The five-hour broadcast was executive produced by Greg Sills and Fred Graver.
-The producer was Paul Flattery and the director was Louis J Horvitz (who has directed many of the Academy Award broadcasts).
+The producer was Paul Flattery and the director was Louis J. Horvitz (who has directed many of the Academy Award broadcasts).
 It was written by Stephen Pouliot and Paul Flattery.

 The concert was recorded by David Hewitt and Mark Repp on Remote Recording's Silver Truck.

-The entire uncut version of the 51/2 hour concert was rebroadcast on VH1 Classic January 1, 2008.
+It was nominated for two Primetime Emmy Awards for Outstanding Variety, Music or Comedy Special, and Outstanding Art Direction for a Variety or Music Program (by SNL vet Keith Raywood).

-It was nominated for an Emmy Award for best music/comedy special (Greg Sills, Fred Graver and Paul Flattery) and for best production design (by SNL vet Keith Raywood).
+The entire uncut version of the 51/2 hour concert was rebroadcast on VH1 Classic on January 1, 2008.

 A one-hour highlight show was broadcast on CBS the following month.
 An album and DVD of the event was released in January 2002.

-An encore of the entire concert ran on September 11, 2011 to commemorate the 10th anniversary, commercial free and unedited, from 4 to 10pm.
+An encore of the entire concert ran on September 11, 2011, to commemorate the 10th anniversary, commercial-free and unedited, from 4 to 10 pm.

-Another encore of the concert aired on October 20, 2021 on MTV Classic and MTV Live in celebration of the 20th anniversary of the concert, commercial free.
+Another encore of the concert aired on October 20, 2021, on MTV Classic and MTV Live in celebration of the 20th anniversary of the concert, commercial free.

 CD release

 A double CD of the event was released by Sony on November 27, 2001, containing 32 tracks.
-The compilation has not been available on streaming and digital services, as of 2020.
+The compilation has not been available on streaming and digital services, as of 2024.